Mumma6/rogue-rpg/README.md

 # rogue-rpg

-To start the server: npm run dev
+To start the application run "npm run dev" in the root directory